-Step 2: Designing Your Future: Developing an Effective Career Transition Plan uestions to Consider when Exploring Free-lan Entrepreneurial Opportunities: ce, Contr acted, Qı lestions Yes No 1.
+Questions to Consider when Exploring Free-lance, Contracted, or Entrepreneurial Opportunities:

+Qı uestions Yes No 1.
 Do you have a product(s) which you have created and could sell to individuals or organizations as a short or long-term option to create cash flow? a.
 If yes, list below the product(s) that you could sell to potential customers: 2.
 Do you have skill(s), talent(s), or specialized expertise/ experience(s) that you could offer as service(s) to individuals or organizations in order to create a short or long-term option for cash flow? a.
 If yes, list below the specific service(s) that you could sell to potential clients/customers: 3.
 Are you self-directed and able to stay focused on implementing a plan that you have created?
 4. Are you able to be persistent and continue to implement a plan even in the face of obstacles?
 5. Would you feel comfortable setting a price for your product(s) or service(s) which more than covers the costs required to create and provide the product(s) or service(s)?
-6. 7.
-Can you handle rejection (i.e., individuals or organizations saying that they don't want or need your products or services)?
-8. these product(s) or service(s) as a short-term cash flow option while you continue to seek full-time employment?
-Or Are you more interested in building a successful, long-term 9. entrepreneurial business?
-Do you have enough resources (i.e., time, energy, and money) to get you started selling your product(s) and service(s) as a short-term cash flow option or a long-term entrepreneurial business? the you answered "Yes" to a majority of the questions listed at a Start Your Own Business Program offered by Susan McG women & Youth (CareerSuccessWomenYouth.com).
+6. Would you feel comfortable telling a client/customer how much you will charge for your product(s) or service(s)?
+7. Can you handle rejection (i.e., individuals or organizations saying that they don't want or need your products or services)?
+8. Are you more interested in exploring opportunities to sell these product(s) or service(s) as a short-term cash flow option while you continue to seek full-time employment?
+Or Are you more interested in building a successful, long-term entrepreneurial business?
+9. Do you have enough resources (i.e., time, energy, and money) to get you started selling your product(s) and service(s) as a short-term cash flow option or a long-term entrepreneurial business?

+If you answered "Yes" to a majority of the questions listed above, consider taking the Start Your Own Business Program offered by Susan McGraw, Career Success for Women & Youth (CareerSuccessWomenYouth.com).